Jagapathi-Vallapuri/Pulse/backend/README.md

 1. Initial registration (account activation)
 2. Password changes (confirmation)

-Login itself is now a single step (JWT issued immediately) but only after the user has verified their email via the registration 2FA.
-A new field `isVerified` on the `User` model gates access:
+Login itself is a single step (JWT issued immediately) but only after the user has verified their email via the registration 2FA.
+A field `isVerified` on the `User` model gates access:

 - `POST /api/auth/register` creates the user with `isVerified=false`, generates a `sessionId` + 6‑digit code, stores it in Redis at key `2fa:session:{sessionId}` with JSON payload `{ code, email, purpose: 'register' }` (TTL ~300s) and emails the code.
 - Client calls `POST /api/auth/verify-2fa` with `{ email, code, type: 'register', sessionId }` to activate.
 On success: `isVerified` is set true and a JWT is returned.